-\ Past due not impaired ('PDNI')
+Past due not impaired ('PDNI') Considered impaired ('CI")

-Considered impaired ('Cl')

-Receivables past due and considered impaired are \$178,737 (2016: \$260,415) which relate to specific receivables.
+Receivables past due and considered impaired are \$190,092 (2017: \$178,737) which relate to specific receivables.
 Credit has been stopped on these accounts until full payment is made.
-Receivables over 91 days past due not impaired relate to accounts for which repayment terms have been renegotiated.
 The Group reports the aged status of receivables against original terms of trade and does not adjust for renegotiated terms.